-Stage 2: EOIs submitted to Ministry of Health

-1. Who should submit?
+Step 2.
+EOIs submitted to Ministry of Health Who should submit?

-The TRGS Coordinator (or delegate) of the Host Organisation is responsible for submitting each EOI in Word and PDF format (including Host Organisation sign off) and signed 'Request for Partnering Organisation Approval' forms on behalf of the Chief Investigator by 5pm, 19 June 2023.
+The TRGS Coordinator (or delegate) of the Host Organisation is responsible for submitting each EOI in Word and PDF format (including Host Organisation sign off) and signed 'Request for Partnering Organisation Approval' forms by 5pm, 3 July 2024.

-EOIs are limited to a maximum of five for each eligible Host Organisation, however an additional

-EOI may be submitted if the sixth EOI is focused on rural/remote or Aboriginal Health.
+EOIs are limited to a maximum of five for each eligible Host Organisation, however an additional EOI may be submitted if the sixth EOI is focused on rural/remote or Aboriginal Health.